kpav33/fullstackopen/part8/README.md

 ## Applications

-To start the routed-anecdotes application locally:
+To start the library-backend application locally:

 ```console
 # Install dependencies